 This advisory announces multiple security vulnerabilities that were found in Jenkins core.

-The first three vulnerabilities (CSRF and XSS) are rated as high , as they allow malicious users to gain unauthorized access to the information and impersonate the administrator of the system.
+SECURITY-71 and SECURITY-69 are rated as high , as it allows malicious users to gain unauthorized access to the information and impersonate the administrator of the system.
 In addition, this allows Jenkins inside a firewall to be attacked from outside.
-On the other hand, this attack can only be mounted passively, and the attacker needs to know the URL of your Jenkins installations.
+On the other hands, this attack can be only mounted passively, and the attacker needs to know the URL of your Jenkins installations.

-The build privilege escalation vulnerability is rated as medium , as it requires an attacker to be a valid user of Jenkins, with write access.
+SECURITY-67 is rated medium , as it requires an attacker to be a valid user of Jenkins with a write access.

 Fix has already been deployed to DEV@cloud

 All the prior versions are affected by these vulnerabilities.